-Butternut squash enjoys considerable popularity, and has many applications.
+Butternut squash enjoys considerable popularity and has many applications.
 This method works for pretty much any winter squash, but Butternut’s uniform shape and surface makes it the easiest.
-For me, the hardest part is peeling it, without losing a lot of flesh.
-When it’s raw, the going can be pretty slow, and, once it’s cooked, it always seems to want to fall apart.
+For me, the hardest part is peeling it without losing a lot of flesh.
+When it’s raw, the going can be pretty slow, and, once it’s steamed, roasted, or boiled, it always seems to want to fall apart.
 This is great for soup, but no so great for other purposes.
 Processing via Sous Vide is one way to solve this problem.

 After putting each piece in a Ziplock Freezer Bag, we close the bag almost all the way, and, then, submerge it in water This forces the air out, at which point we can complete the bag sealing process.